 - Pain/discomfort in the abdominal region—can be a dull ache or sharp pains similar to appendicitis

-- Hernia symptoms—PMP is often initially diagnosed as a hernia, especially in men
+- Hernia symptoms—often initially diagnosed as a hernia, especially in men

-- In women, symptoms of an ovarian cyst or tumor—PMP is often initially misdiagnosed as ovarian cancer
+- In women, symptoms of an ovarian cyst or tumor—often initially misdiagnosed as ovarian cancer

 - Ascites (fluid) buildup in the abdominal cavity